Napari Phasors

 Component Analysis

 Perform multi-component analysis to identify and separate different fluorescent species in your sample.
 This feature allows you to decompose complex phasor distributions into individual components with distinct lifetimes.
-Two component analysis can be done in the "Components" tab of the "Phasor Plot" widget.
+Multi-component analysis can be done in the "Components" tab of the "Phasor Plot" widget, either by projection to a line between components (only two component analysis), or by component fitting 'n' number of components based on the available harmonics.
+For more than three component analysis, the location of the components in higher harmonics must be provided.

 components